 Change passwords and secure any accounts that might have been affected by the scam.
 Use strong, unique passwords and enable two-factor authentication (2FA) to add an extra layer of security.

 As our reliance on mobile technology grows, so does the need for awareness and preventive measures against scams.
 Staying safe on your phone requires vigilance and informed decision-making to protect your personal information.
-By staying informed and practicing good security habits, you can confidently enjoy the convenience of mobile phones while minimising the risks — the more you know, the safer you’ll be.
+By staying informed and practicing good security habits, you can confidently enjoy the convenience of mobile phones while minimising the risks.
+The more you know, the safer you’ll be.